Cournot competition

-An essential assumption of this model is the "not conjecture" that each firm aims to maximize profits, based on the expectation that its own output decision will not have an effect on the decisions of its rivals.
+An essential assumption of this model is the "Cournot conjecture" that each firm aims to maximize profits, based on the expectation that its own output decision will not have an effect on the decisions of its rivals.
 All firms know $N$, the total number of firms in the market, and take the output of the others as given.
 The market price is set at a level such that demand equals the total quantity produced by all firms.
 Each firm takes the quantity set by its competitors as a given, evaluates its residual demand, and then behaves as a monopoly.

 History

 The state of equilibrium... is therefore stable; i.e., if either of the producers, misled as to his true interest, leaves it temporarily, he will be brought back to it.

 — Antoine Augustin Cournot, Recherches sur les Principes Mathématiques de la Théorie des Richesses (1838), translated by Bacon (1897).

 Antoine Augustin Cournot (1801–1877) first outlined his theory of competition in his 1838 volume Recherches sur les Principes Mathématiques de la Théorie des Richesses as a way of describing the competition with a market for spring water dominated by two suppliers (a duopoly).
 The model was one of a number that Cournot set out "explicitly and with mathematical precision" in the volume.
 Specifically, Cournot constructed profit functions for each firm, and then used partial differentiation to construct a function representing a firm's best response for given (exogenous) output levels of the other firm(s) in the market.
 He then showed that a stable equilibrium occurs where these functions intersect.
 This is a simultaneous solution such that the corresponding choice in the best response function of each firm.

 The consequence of this is that in equilibrium, each firm's expectations of how other firms will act are shown to be correct; when all is revealed, no firm wants to change its output decision.
 This idea of stability was later taken up and built upon as a description of Nash equilibria, of which Cournot equilibria are a subset.

 Cournot's discussion of oligopoly draws on two theoretical advances made earlier in his writing.
 Both, accepted into microeconomic theory, are particularly important within subfield of industrial organization where Cournot's assumptions can be relaxed to study various market structures and industries.
 For example, the Stackelberg Competition model is a subset of Cournot's duopoly game.
 Cournot's discussion of monopoly influenced later writers such as Edward Chamberlin and Joan Robinson during the 1930s revival of interest in imperfect competition.